This was originally written on June 1, 2015.

 So I thought it would be nice to catch up with you.
 I thought you would be thrilled to know that I am currently studying for the last section of the CPA exam.
 And while it is very stressful and nerve-wracking, I am extremely thankful to be at this point in my life.
 Although I didn’t see it then, you not renewing my contract was the best thing that ever happened to my life and career.
 Since that day, I have passed three sections of the exam, got a job that pays me what I am worth ($25K more than you paid), if I work overtime I get paid for it, and most important my managers and team believe in me.
 They take the time to coach me and help me to develop my professional brand.

 Over the last 12 months, I’ve been working on me and it has helped me realize you never believed in me or my capabilities and that is fine with me.
 Because of your lack of faith, I pushed harder.
 Because of your negativity, I grew stronger.
 I became more determined, and I fought to be where I am and for what I have.
 12 months later, I am a happier and more productive employee, I am challenged by the work I do and have more opportunities to do other things outside of my job.
 It has been a long journey to get here and I have grown as an individual and a professional and can’t wait to see what the next chapter holds for me.

 I just want to tell you how grateful I am for the experiences you gave me and for the lessons you taught me.
 If I had never worked for you, I would not be the person I am today and I would not have what I have.
 So I just wanted to take the time to thank you!

 Update: It has been three years since I had that meeting and I am forever grateful for the experiences from that company.
-Now I am a fully licensed Certified Public Accountant, I resigned from my Government job to work for an amazing company making six figures and have the best benefits.
+Now I am a fully licensed Certified Public Accountant, I resigned from my Government job to work for an amazing company making six figure, working along side great co-workers and have the best benefits.
 And I do mean the BEST!
 And I am working on growing even more in my professional life.